zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Update interval

-This entry sets the value for the update interval the configuration is updated from the LDAP.
+This entry sets the value for the interval the configuration is updated from the LDAP server.
 The value represents the interval in seconds whereas 3600 seconds represent 1 hour.

 ```